-Connie and Cathy believe that everyone has the potential to write.
-They enjoy nurturing other writers and watching them grow.
+Connie and Cathy offer Creative Writing courses to beginners and experienced writers.
+They work together to promote a unique and open environment.
+Students are able to explore new and exciting inspirational ideas.
+They believe that everyone has the potential to write, and enjoy nurturing other writers and watching them grow.

-I am an American who has lived in the U.K. for thirty years.
-I'm in the unusual position of feeling to be an observer in both countries.
-This is a wonderful vantage point for me as a short story writer.
-My stories take place in both countries, and the narrative voices vary from young children to the elderly.
+I'm an American living in the UK.
+I'm in the unusual position of being an observer in both countries.
+This is a wonderful vantage point for me as a writer.
+My stories and poems take place in both countries, and the narrative voices range from young children to the elderly.

-What else can i say about writing?
-It's a great way of meeting new people, swapping ideas, and learning from each other.
-Writing is a form of communication; we need to work with other people to realise and develop our writing potential, we need discussion and feedback to grow as writers.
+What can I say about writing?
+It's a form of communication, a great way of meeting people, swapping ideas, and learning from others.
+We need to work with fellow writers to realise and develop our writing potential.
+I think discussion and feedback helps us to grow as writers.

 My poetry has been widely published.
 Most recently I have had a sequence of fifteen autobiographical poems in Cinnamon Press' anthology Quintets.
 I was shortlisted for the 2015 Bridport Prize.
 My poems have appeared in Envoi, Interpreters House, Orbis, Ink Sweat and Tears, Mslexia and other magazines and anthologies.
 I was runner up for the Baker Prize in Poetry in 2014.
 I am a former Warwick Poet Laureate.